mrzool/dotfiles/README.md

 - **Font**: [Input Mono](http://input.fontbureau.com/) by [Font Bureau](http://www.fontbureau.com/) (since 2014, the year of release)
 - **Desktop wallpaper**: [Flavoured](http://digitalshiva.deviantart.com/art/Flavoured-121784194) by Tkui (my only wallpaper since 2009!)

-By the way, my computer is a late-2009, white polycarbonate unibody MacBook (A1342) that looks like [this](http://mrzool.cc/assets/imgs/macbook-A1342.jpeg) and which I'm very fond of.
+My computer is a late-2009, white polycarbonate unibody MacBook (A1342) that looks like [this](http://mrzool.cc/assets/imgs/macbook-A1342.jpeg) and which I'm very fond of.
 After SSD, RAM and battery upgrade, its GeekBench score reached 2365, which puts it approximately on par with a late-2011 MacBook Pro or a mid-2013 MacBook Air.
 That's more than enough for my needs and I don't plan to buy a new machine anytime soon.

 This repository includes dotfiles for Bash, Readline, Vim, tmux, Git, Mutt, newsbeuter, mpd/ncmpcpp, and more.